 Don’t misunderstand me.
 Even if I didn’t fall in love at first sight; I enjoy living in Brisbane.
 I find it relaxing and easy-going.

-When I ask the question “is Brisbane worth visiting?”, I am not judging the city itself and our lifestyle there.
+When I ask the question, “Is Brisbane worth visiting?”
+I am not judging the city itself and our lifestyle there.

 But living in a place is different from visiting it for a few days.
-I appreciate that holiday time can be precious and we want to visit extraordinary destinations.
+I appreciate that holiday time can be precious, and we want to visit extraordinary destinations.
+If you are short on time in your Australian itinerary, I think there are better places to explore in Australia than Brisbane.

-As a city, Brisbane isn’t very special, apart maybe for the South Bank lagoons and the Kangaroo Point Cliffs.
+I associate Australia with wild and impressive nature, so visiting Australian cities isn’t a priority for me, except for the iconic Sydney.
+Brisbane isn’t very special as a city, apart maybe from the South Bank lagoons and the Kangaroo Point Cliffs.
 You don’t often find a beach and natural cliffs to rock climb just in front of a CBD.
 Otherwise, from a tourist point of view, I found Sydney a lot more scenic and interesting (see my Sydney vs Brisbane article).

 When Brisbane can be worth visiting